How To Grow Tomatoes Indoors

 Choosing Your Tomatoes

 Your first instinct may be to find the tastiest tomatoes imaginable, but there are a few more things to consider when choosing which tomatoes to grow.
 For an indoor plant, your best bet will be to choose a compact variety that produces small fruits, like a cherry tomato or grape tomato.
-Hanging cultivars can also be good for small spaces.
+Hanging cultivars can also be suitable for small spaces.
 You can buy a starter kit, which will set you up for success, or you can find seeds at your local garden store.

 Popular smaller varieties include Better Bush, Candyland Red, Celano, Early Wonder, Fantastico, Firefly, Jelly Bean, Matt's Wild Cherry, Midnight Snack, Patio Choice Yellow, Red Choice, Red Rocket, Red Torch, Terenzo, Tiny Tim, Toy Boy, Tumbling Tom, Valentine, and Yellow Pear.